Azure-Samples/data-migration-sql/PowerShell/sql-server-to-sql-mi-blob.md

 ## Perfoming Online Migration

 In this article, we perform a online migration of the Adventureworks database restored to an on-premises instance of SQL Server to an Azure SQL Managed Instance by using Microsoft Azure PowerShell.
-You can migrate databases from a SQL Server instance to an SQL Database Instance by using the Az.DataMigration module in Microsoft Azure PowerShell.
+Here, our backups files are present in Azure Blob storage.
+You can migrate databases from a SQL Server instance to an SQL Managed Instance by using the Az.DataMigration module in Microsoft Azure PowerShell.

 **In this article you learn how to**